tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_0/instructions.md

 *Note*: while VS code is an application, the other softwares are installed via your terminal or bash.
 If this is your first time working with your terminal, check out [working with your terminal](#working-with-your-terminal).

 - [VS Code](https://code.visualstudio.com/) - free code editor and IDE (our recommendation).
 This is an application to view files and code.
-This application also includes many handy extensions that can help us with [version control](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) and [file serving](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+This application also includes many handy extensions that can help us with [version control](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support).
     - You may also use another code editor that has AI integration, like [cursor](https://cursor.com/), but these ai integrations typically require payment after reacting an interaction limit.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) version control software.
 You will also need an account on [Github.com](https://github.com/).
     - if you have a mac, and you have installed Xcode, you _already have git_.
 You can test this by opening your terminal and running `git --version`.